 The dust attenuation is modelled with two components \citep{Charlot2000}, a birth-cloud and a diffuse dust screen.
 The birth cloud component adds extra attenuation towards young stars, simulating their embedding in molecular clouds and HII regions.
 It affects nebular emission as well.
 The birth cloud attenuation component scales as

-and attenuates only stars formed in the last $10\ \rm Myr$, the typical timescale for the disruption of a molecular cloud \citep{Blitz1980}.
+and only attenuates stars that have formed in the last $10\ \rm Myr$, which is the typical timescale for the disruption of a molecular cloud \citep{Blitz1980}.
+In \cite{Charlot2000} the birth cloud attenuation scales as $\lambda^{-0.7}$, but the wavelength dependence varies across studies (e.g. \citealt{Nelson2019}).
+In \textsc{Prospector-}$\beta$ the authors adopt a shallower dependence with wavelength, $\lambda^{-1.0}$, which was introduced in \cite{Leja2017} to be an average value for local galaxies of different stellar masses and SFRs.
 The diffuse component, instead, attenuates all the light from the stars and the nebular emission of a galaxy.
 Its wavelength dependence is set by the \cite{Noll2009} prescription,